FAIRmat-NFDI/AreaA-data_modeling_and_schemas/IKZ_plugin/src/movpe_IKZ/README.md

 # MOVPE IKZ Plugin

+## Overview

 This directory contains the MOVPE IKZ plugin for the NOMAD project.

-## Overview

 The MOVPE IKZ plugin is used to parse and process data related to the MOVPE growth process at IKZ.

+It is derived from the former yaml schema:[AreaA-data_modeling_and_schemas/movpe_IKZ_Ga2O3](https://github.com/FAIRmat-NFDI/AreaA-data_modeling_and_schemas/tree/main/movpe_IKZ_Ga2O3)

 ## Structure